Vivekanand-R/AI-Product-Framework/README.md

             D. Their user discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

-6. Agile Methodology (Scrum, Kanban) - Learn fast and iterate, Software developments, Scrum Methods, Kanban, Iterative development.
-Testing Agile Scalability, WIsh agile works best for Digital Product Managers.
-Main Agile Concept of Discover, Define, Design and Deliver.
-Unsure Agile Status, and to Design Long Term Curious Product frameworks, accessible digital and SW Iterations.
-Agile isn’t always about smooth workflows — sometimes, a process gets blocked, that’s part of SW iterations, a quick unblock to resume the flow.
-In top, Whether it’s a well-seated enterprise with a relaxing results or a startup finding its footing, Agile serves as a dependable back framework — one that should always be part of hand toolkit.
-Scrum for structured sprints or Kanban for visual workflow clarity, the core principle stays the same—learn fast, iterate faster, and never stop refining what matters stories the most.
+6. Agile Methodology (Scrum, Kanban) - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.

+In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
+Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for Product Managers navigating uncertain and/or evolving roadmaps.

 Example: Agile/Lean approach, famously known as the Spotify Squad Framework.
 Spotify scaled globally while maintaining rapid feature releases — Discover Weekly, Wrapped, Podcasts, and social features emerged from this empowered, Agile-driven culture.
 They avoided typical “big company” slowdowns by keeping teams lean and user-focused.